jaimebunay/fundamental_analysis_using_ratios/README.md

 ## Solvency Ratios
 Solvency Ratios help to evaluate how well a company's cash flow can cover its long term debts and obligations.

-* *Debt-to-Equity:* Helps to measure how a company is able to fund its operations through fully owned capital resources versus debt capital
+* *Debt-to-Equity:* Helps to measure how a company can fund its operations through fully owned capital resources versus debt capital

                 DE = Total Liabilities / Total Shareholders' Equity